icon Facilitation Skills Every Facilitator Needs | HRDQ Store

 A Good Grasp on Group Dynamics

-The trainer is in charge of the learning environment, so they should have a good grasp on the group dynamics and maintain a positive atmosphere.
+The trainer is in charge of the learning environment, so they should have a good grasp of the group dynamics and maintain a positive atmosphere.
 You should create an inclusive environment where participants can ask questions and share knowledge without the fear of conflict.
 Understand how a group can have many different kinds of people with distinctive personalities, and focus on the need for coming together for the good of the team.

 Empathy and Understanding